-The second aspect concerned the different point spacing interval of the individual point clouds (on average 1-3 mm from TLS, and 5-10 mm from UAV) and its influence in the triangulation of an overall polygonal mesh, where a uniform reading of structural irregularities was ensured.
-The two discontinuous datasets have been refined with overall filtering performed on the point clouds and checked with a “watertight remesh” process on the final mesh, considering an average length of edges of 5 mm to define a final model compatible with the main standards of deformation analysis in structural diagnosis.
-This range did not compromise the relative dimensions of structural damages quantifiable as a whole, related to the geometry of the construction materials (mainly bricks and metal chains, of larger specific dimensions) and to the tolerance threshold set for the analysis (5 mm, compatibly also with the standards for elastic safety assessments).
+The second aspect related to the different point spacing interval of the individual point clouds (on average, 1-3 mm from the TLS, and 5-10 mm from the UAV) and its influence on the triangulation of an overall polygonal mesh, where a uniform reading of structural irregularities was ensured.
+The two discontinuous datasets were refined with an overall filtering performed on the point clouds and were checked via a ‘watertight remesh’ process on the final mesh, assuming an average edge length of 5 mm to define a final model compatible with the main standards of deformation analysis in the area of structural diagnosis.
+This range did not compromise the relative dimensions of the structural damage quantifiable as a whole and related to the geometry of the construction materials (mainly bricks and metal chains of larger specific dimensions) and to the tolerance threshold set for the analysis (5 mm, also compatible with the standards for elastic safety assessments).